-The existing multi-purpose hall is an adaptable space for sporting activities, performing arts and community events.
+The existing multipurpose hall is an adaptable space for sporting activities, performing arts and community events.
 It has its own independent entry located near the new car park for after-hours access.
 It also provides three independent store-rooms, so that different groups can have access to different areas.
-A new discovery centre is proposed adjacent to this, which will also open within the existing multi-purpose area.
+A new discovery centre is proposed adjacent to this, which will also open within the existing multipurpose area.
 This will be a specialised learning area for science, construction, technology, food technology, music, drama production and the arts.
 Basically, it is just a flexible learning area.
 This space can also accommodate after-school care with a dedicated store-room, music room and tea-making facilities.

 The canteen is also located adjacent to this building so in wet weather the discovery room can be used to serve the canteen and in fine weather it opens directly onto the social hub.
-The canteen can also be used as part of the community access to the multi-purpose hall.
+The canteen can also be used as part of the community access to the multipurpose hall.

-The project will be designed to meet Australian Design Standards for access and mobility in all areas...
-We are looking at using toxic-free materials, specifying renewable resources, as well as using local materials where possible...
+The project will be designed to meet Australian Design Standards for access and mobility in all areas.
+Some key environmental concepts include energy conservation, resource and waste management recycling, which includes retaining and reusing existing buildings.
+We are looking at using toxic-free materials, specifying renewable resources, as well as using local materials where possible.